errordeveloper/kubegen/README.md

 ***The aim of this project is to make it easier to write reusable Kubernetes resource definitions.***

-> It should be useful as is, but it's ambition is to drive the community towards an improvement upstream (so I'd hope that Helm and other related project could make use of one standard format).
+> It should be useful as is, but it's ambition is to drive the community towards an improvement upstream (so I'd hope that Helm and other related project could make use of one standard format, see [issue #16](https://github.com/errordeveloper/kubegen/issues/16)).
 However, please note that it is **WORK IN PROGRESS** rigth now.

 ## TL;DR